 To understand the intuition for our results, it is helpful to consider two extreme benchmarks for how monetary policy could pass through into "prices and quantities" (or "returns and leverage").
 In a frictionless economy, a decrease in nominal rates would decrease the nominal return on banks' investments exactly one-for-one so that the profitability of banking would not change.
 There would be no change in banks' leverage, banks' rate of equity growth, or volatility.
-In contrast, if a decrease in nominal rates did not pass through perfectly to returns, then the profitability of banking would increase, banks would increase their leverage, and banks' rate of equity growth would increase.
-In our model, banks are the marginal investors in bank-dependent investments when banks are wellcapitalized; as a result, changes in monetary policy when banks are well-capitalized primarily affect bank returns, with little effect on bank leverage.
-When banks have very low levels of capital, households are the marginal investors in bank-dependent investments; in these times, decreasing banks' funding costs (cutting rates) increases their excess returns and encourages banks to use more leverage, enabling banks to rebuild equity more quickly .
+In contrast, if a decrease in nominal rates did not pass through perfectly to returns, then the profitability of banking would increase, banks would increase their leverage, and banks' rate of equity growth would in-

+$$\sigma{\theta} = \frac{\theta'(\eta)}{\theta(\eta)} \frac{(\psi - \eta)\sigma}{1 - \frac{\varrho'(\eta)}{\varrho(\eta)}(\psi - \eta)}.$$ crease.
+In our model, changes in monetary policy when banks are well-capitalized primarily affect bank returns, with little effect on bank leverage because banks are the marginal investors in bank-dependent investments.
+Decreasing banks' funding costs (cutting rates) when banks have very low levels of capital increases banks' excess returns and encourages banks to use more leverage, enabling banks to rebuild equity more quickly.